fachat/upet_fpga/VIDEO.md

 The Viccy-II, as the Viccy before, is using a fixed VGA-defined timing for outputting the video signal.
 This means, that anything defined here just paints pixels onto that frame canvas.

-Currently the Viccys support 640x480@60Hz VGA timing.
-As 80 character with 8 pixel width already consume 640 pixels in the horizontal resolution, there are no left and right borders.
-However, there is a vertical border, depending on the vertical timing setup.
-An option to increase the resolution to 768x576@60Hz is under investigation.

-Note: this is currently under development and subject to change without notice!
+Currently the Viccys support 720x576 at progressive 50Hz or 720x480 at 60 Hz VGA timing.
+Also, if "TV timing" is selected, "interlace" mode is supported too with half the pixel frequency, and half the vertical resolution.
+A 12" PET monitor can be used too.

+As 80 character with 8 pixel width consume
+640 pixels in the horizontal resolution and only 400 rows (interlace), there are borders that can be set to a specific colour, or used for sprites.
+The flexible VICCY-II geometry capabilities inherited from the CRTC specs allows resolutions up to the full supported VGA size.

 ## Overview